Martin Winter (mayor)

-Martin Winter was the first elected mayor of Doncaster, England.
+Martin Winter is an English politician who was the first directly elected Mayor of Doncaster, England.
 He was elected in 2002 as the Labour Party candidate and was re-elected in 2005.
 He completed his final term as an independent after leaving his party.

 Early life

 Martin Winter was a professional rugby league footballer and the son of a local newsagent proprietor and property developer.
 He went on to win election to Doncaster Metropolitan Borough Council.

 Career

 Doncaster became one of the first authorities to adopt the new system for directly elected mayors.
 In this position, he appointed his own cabinet from among the Councillors.

 Winter won re-election in 2005 on the day of the General Election against a split opposition.

 After the deaths of seven children in Doncaster, Doncaster council voted that Winter should take responsibility for the failures of the children's service and resign.
 Winter declared that he would govern as an independent mayor, with the support of two of his cabinet members.
 The Labour Party gave him an ultimatum to back down.
 The situation then became further confused as he signalled his intention to remain in the Labour Party, but not in its council group.
 At the same time, the council was faced with two reports from government inspectors, accusing it of serious failures.